 It is a challenge that should not be underestimated.
 Technologically, it is a very complex concept.
-InMotion will demonstrate the possibilities of Electric Refueling by competing in the 24 Hours of Le Mans in the Garage 56 with an electric fast-charging endurance race car in 2023.
+InMotion will demonstrate the possibilities of Electric Refueling by competing in the 24 Hours of Le Mans in the Garage 56 with an electric fast-charging endurance race car.

 In order to showcase these fast charging times and really test the battery pack to its limits, we have chosen to implement the battery pack in an LMP3 race car.
-The chassis for this car consists of 3 main parts.
+The chassis for this car consists of three main parts.
 The first in front is the monocoque, which contains the safety cell for the driver.
 This part is designed and manufactured by Ginetta, a race car manufacturer from the UK.
 Behind the monocoque lies the battery casing, which is a structural part of the car and is made from a carbon composite structure.
 This battery casing is designed in cooperation between Ginetta and InMotion, and produced by Ginetta.
-At last behind the battery pack a tubular frame is mounted, which connects the front of the car to the rear suspension, and houses the powertrain.
+At last behind the battery pack, a tubular frame is mounted, which connects the front of the car to the rear suspension, and houses the powertrain.
 This tubular frame is designed by InMotion and manufactured by CP-tech in Germany.
 The rear suspension itself is based on the original rear suspension of the Ginetta chassis.
 However, some changes are made in order to optimally deal with the difference in weight balance of our car compared to the original Ginetta chassis.

-The battery pack itself consists of 30 battery modules, each containing 12 cells, yielding a total voltage of 750V.
-In order to fast-charge these battery modules, InMotion has developed it’s own cooling system, consisting of 2 separate loops.
+The battery pack itself consists of 30 battery modules provided by Microvast, each containing 12 cells, yielding a total voltage of 750V.
+In order to fast-charge these battery modules, InMotion has developed its own cooling system, consisting of 2 separate loops.
 The first loop extracts heat from the battery modules by flowing a water-like fluid through the battery pack.
-The second loop consists of a refrigerant system (like an air-conditioning system), which is used to extract heat from the first loop and give it to the environment.
-The advantage from such a refrigerant system is that it allows us to keep the batteries at their optimal temperature, even if the outside temperature is higher.
+The second loop consists of a refrigerant system (like an air-conditioning system), which is used to extract heat from the first loop and transfer it to the environment.
+The advantage of such a refrigerant system is that it allows us to keep the batteries at their optimal temperature, even if the outside temperature is higher.
 This allows us to charge from 20% to 80% in 12 minutes right now.
 In order to bring the charging time down even further, we are currently developing our own battery modules.